darkgraycat/murkit0/dev_notes.md

 which causes collision

 ## Bitmap
+#### Ideas
+- Bitmap with shared buffer (abiliy to draw part, but modify source)
+- Bitmap with indexes instead of pixels (partialy done)
 #### copy
    0  1  2  3  4  5  6
 0  01 02 03 04 05 06 07